Thunder's Shai Gilgeous-Alexander: Won't play Wednesday

-Gigeous-Alexander has been ruled out for Wednesday's game versus the Rockets due to a right quadriceps contusion.
+Gilgeous-Alexander (quadriceps) has been ruled out for Wednesday's game against the Celtics.

-Gilgeous-Alexander will sit out the second leg of the Thunder's back-to-back Wednesday due to a right quadriceps injury he suffered against Utah.
-Cason Wallace and Isaiah Joe are candidates to receive increased playing time in his absence.
-Gilgeous-Alexander's next chance to suit up is Friday's matchup with Phoenix.
+Gilgeous-Alexander and Jalen Williams (ankle) were both absent for Tuesday's loss to Philadelphia and will remain sidelined for the second half of the Thunder's back-to-back set.
+It'll mark Gilgeous-Alexander's fourth absence over Oklahoma City's last five games due to a right quad bruise, and his next chance to suit up will come Friday in Indiana.
+Aaron Wiggins and Jaylin Williams started Tuesday, but Isaiah Joe and Gordon Hayward also saw increased roles off the bench.

 More News